Should You Go Back to College for a Teaching Degree?

 What Degree Do You Need to Be a Teacher?

 There are many types of education degrees relating to different levels and specializations.
-These degrees vary by school but generally give students the opportunity to focus their studies on specializations like early childhood education, special education, education policy, educational leadership, elementary education, or secondary education.
+These programs vary by school but generally let you focus your studies on specializations like early childhood education, special education, education policy, educational leadership, elementary education, or secondary education.
 Many bachelor's in education programs are also available entirely online.

 There are many types of education degrees relating to different levels and specializations.